onmobile-rbtsdk/Gamely-android-sdk/README.md

 Template.SLOT_MACHINE | Slot Machine
 Template.GET_REWARD | Get Reward

 ### 1.2 Get Reward
-Use following lines to get reward
+Use the following lines to get a reward

 ```kotlin
 //Use only activity context here